LibreTranslate/LibreTranslate/README.md

 ## Discourse Plugin

-You can use this [discourse translator plugin](https://github.com/LibreTranslate/discourse-translator) to translate [Discourse](https://discourse.org) topics.
+You can use the [official discourse translator plugin](https://github.com/discourse/discourse-translator) to translate [Discourse](https://discourse.org) topics with LibreTranslate.
 To install it simply modify `/var/discourse/containers/app.yml`:

 ```yaml
 ## Plugins go here